ghc-proposals/ghc-proposals/README.rst

       presently only concerned with the conceptual design of your idea.

    Note that proposals are written in `ReStructuredText
-   <http://www.sphinx-doc.org/en/stable/rest.html>`_, not Markdown, for its
+   <http://www.sphinx-doc.org/en/stable/rest.html>`_ rather than Markdown for
-   expressiveness and ease of integration into other GHC infrastructure.
+   its expressiveness and ease of integration into other GHC infrastructure.

 4. When you feel your proposal document is complete, open a Pull Request requesting that your branch be merged into the ``master`` branch of this